Coverage-Based Debloating for Java Bytecode: Results

 \subsubsection{RQ2. \RQtwo}

-Our second research question involves evaluating the behavior of the debloated library with respect to its original version.
+Our second research question evaluates the behavior of the debloated library with respect to its original version.
 This evaluation is based on the test suite of the project.
-We investigate if the code removal operations performed by \jdbl affect the results of the tests of the \np{\nbLibDebSuccessNum} libraries for which \jdbl produces a valid \jar file.
-This semantic correctness assessment constitutes the last phase in the execution of \jdbl, as described in \autoref{sec:validation}.
+We investigate if the code debloated by \jdbl affects the results of the tests of the \np{\nbLibDebSuccessNum} libraries for which \jdbl produces a valid \jar file.
+This behavioral correctness assessment corresponds to the last phase in the execution of \jdbl.